aryadot/cancerClassification/README.md

 You can modify the script to experiment with different values of K or to test the classifier with custom input data.

-## Contributing

-Contributions to this project are welcome.
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## License